 First review: Thai Airways Boeing 787 ‘Royal Silk’ business class

 Thai expects to have four Boeing 787s to its fleet by year's end with two more to follow in 2015.
 These will be joined in 2017 by a pair of the larger longer-range Boeing 787-9s.

 All eight of Thai's Dreamliners will be leased on a 12 year basis from aircraft leasing specialist International Lease Finance, which is Boeing's largest customer for the 787 with 74 planes on order.

-This will be Perth's first Dreamliner service, coming just weeks ahead of the October 15th debut for Air New Zealand's Boeing 787-9 on the Auckland-Perth route.
+This will be Perth's second Dreamliner service, with Air New Zealand's Boeing 787-9 making its debut on the Auckland-Perth route this evening.

 Follow Australian Business Traveller on Twitter: we're @AusBT